 Remark 2.
 Using coins has another interesting effect, namely in the Abstract/Between refinement relation : given a Between world and an Abstract world refining it, it is worth noting that the chosenLost set of ambiguous transaction details chosen lost used to build the Abstract set is uniquely known.
 Indeed, thanks to the constraint preventing a coin to belong to the values of two distinct transactions considered ambiguous, it is possible to determine to which transaction a coin corresponds.
-It is easily possible to show that the definitelyLost and maybeLost sets of transactions are disjoint, because for the former, the "to" purse has to have logged the transaction, whereas for the latter, the "to" purse has to be still in epv, which means that the transaction is still pending.
+It is easily possible to show that the definitelyLost and maybeLost sets of transactions are disjoint, because for the former, the "to" purse has to have logged the transaction is still pending.
 It is also obvious that coins being accounted in the Abstract model correspond to either a concrete balance, or a definitelyLost or maybeLost transaction amount, the latter case including the case of a transaction chosen lost.
 So there are four solutions :